Jewish Women’s Foundation

 In addition to grant-making, JWF provides ongoing learning opportunities, helping women keep up with current issues and trends impacting Jewish women and children, as well as current practices in philanthropy.

 JWF members come from varied backgrounds, yet all share a strong desire to help empower Jewish women and children in need.
-If you’re a women of action, we invite you to join this powerful cause.
+If you’re a woman of action, we invite you to join this powerful cause.
 Join us today.

 CONTACT INFORMATION